Degree: Master of Science (M.Sc.)

 Master's thesis

 The degree program concludes with a master's thesis (30 CP).
 The master's thesis should demonstrate that you are able to work on a problem from your field of study independently and within a limited period of time using scientific methods.
-The maximum duration for the master's thesis is 6 months.
+The maximum processing time for the master's thesis is 6 months.
 You can choose the topic from the range of subjects offered by one of the institutes involved in teaching Optics & Photonics.
 You may also choose a topic from your internship or seminar course.

 Characteristic features of Optics and Photonics M.Sc. at KIT